DivijH/optimization-agent/src/README.md

 python ab_testing.py --n-agents 6 --concurrency 3 --control-model "gpt-4o-mini" --target-model "gpt-4o"
 ```
 ---
+## Etsy Environment (`etsy_environment/`)

+This directory contains a suite of tools for creating a local, offline copy of the Etsy website for agent training and evaluation.
+This allows for reproducible experiments without relying on the live website, which is constantly changing.

+### `get_search_queries.py`
+Uses an LLM to generate a list of realistic search queries based on the "persona" and "intent" defined in each JSON file in `../data/personas`.
+It then saves these queries back into the JSON files under the `search_queries` key.
+This is a data-generation step to prepare personas for the scraper.

+### `batch_scraper.py`
+Reads the `search_queries` from all persona files and uses `webpage_downloader.py` to scrape the corresponding search result pages from Etsy.
+It downloads the HTML, assets, and all linked product listings from the search results page.
+It uses multithreading to speed up the download process.

+### `webpage_downloader.py`
+This is the core module that handles the downloading of a single Etsy page (either a search page or a listing page).
+It saves the page's HTML and all its assets (CSS, JS, images) and rewrites the links in the HTML to point to the local copies.

+### `hosting_webpages.py`
+A simple Flask web server that serves the locally-downloaded Etsy pages.
+This allows the agent to browse the offline copy of the website as if it were live.
+It also includes a basic A/B testing framework to serve different versions of a page (e.g., "control" vs "test") and an endpoint to track analytics events.

+---
 ## How It Works

 1. **Task Breakdown**: Breaks your shopping task into specific search queries